All Episodes

 No, if you read the comments, you have a very liberal audience, true or false.

-I think it's a snapshot on the on the post and and who's mad that particular day and who's fired up, but we're pretty much down the middle, you'd be surprised at it.
+I think it's a snapshot on the post and who's mad that particular day and who's fired up.

 It's just like who's the loudest that particular day.

-I'm now on my twenty first year, and I can say, All right, in this next segment, I guarantee you I'll make a headline at Media I and it all I have to do is attack somebody that's in the media.
+I'm now in my 21st year, and I can say, all right, in this next segment, I guarantee you I'll make a headline at Mediaite.

-It's really simple and it's kind of fun to be honest.
+It's really simple, and it's kind of fun, to be honest.

-We're we're watching.
+We're watching.

 I think it's funny, and I know that you guys love my Twitter fights, especially with Joe Scarborough.

-I I honestly all I asked for is a little bit of fair treatment and I would say on on balance since you know you've been in charge.
+I honestly, all I ask for is a little bit of fair treatment, and I would say on balance, since you've been in charge, I think it's been a lot more fair.

-And I'm very honest about that.
+Here's what I say about the media, and I'm very honest about that.

 I think we have an information crisis in the country.

-I think WikiLeaks exposed all these people in the media to be corrupt and colluding with the Hillary campaign.
+I think WikiLeaks exposed all of these people in the media to be corrupt and colluding with the Hillary campaign.

-And I think that the media now is so desperate, they're so offended that Donald Trump has taken them on that they can't handle it, and they now have doubled down on trying to hurt the president.
+And I think that the media now is so desperate, they're so offended that Donald Trump has taken them on that they can't handle it.

 Do you think I'm right or wrong?